rollingcomma/aws-lamp/docs/Databases/mysql.md

 ![config](../../assets/images/sql_conf_1.png)

 For example, the *bind-address* is set to 127.0.0.1 which is reserved for localhost (internal).
 We can change it to any IP address to which we want to grant the access right to our server, or 0.0.0.0 for allowing access from all IP address.

+# Conclusion

+Reaching here, we not only have Our MySQL database ready for development, but also know the location and content of its configuration file that we can modify as needed.